oskude/mbb/readme.md

 - Right click canvas to toggle block list
 - Right click block to delete
+- Left click value to edit (enter to accept)
-- Left press blocks and drag to move
+- Left press block and drag to move
-- Left press ports and drag to un/link
+- Left press port and drag to un/link

 ## Features